-Three Black Boys Book Trailer
+Three Black Boys Trailer

 Zangba Emmanuel Dwekla Thomson (pron.: /zangː’bah/) was born within the Grebo African tribe during the “From Mat to Mattress/Americo-Liberian” rulership era of William Richard Tolbert Jr., in an iron ore mining community called “Bong Mines,” located in Bong County, Liberia, West Africa.

-His childhood years were filled with great adventures, explorations through unchartered territories, scientific experiments, bird hunting, fishing, swimming, taking bike rides down unpaved roads-reminiscent of the steepest streets in San Francisco and climbing a huge oak tree to hangout in his red tree house.
+His childhood years were filled with great adventures, explorations through unchartered territories, scientific experiments, bird hunting, fishing, swimming, taking bike rides down unpaved roads reminiscent of the steepest streets in San Francisco, and climbing a huge oak tree to hangout in his red tree house.

 “I had a great and imaginative childhood,” says Zangba.
-“My mother was making a way for us in America, so my older sister, Wade (pron.: /wahː’day/), and I lived with our grandparents in a home, surrounded by a lot of land, and an uncountable amount of banana and plum trees to pick fresh fruits from.
+“My mother was making a way for us in America, so my older sister, Wade (pron.: /wahː’day/), and I lived with our grandparents in a very nice home, surrounded by a lot of land, and an uncountable amount of banana and plum trees to pick fresh fruits from.